Black Lives Matter Protest

 People gathered to protest the killing of George Floyd, decry police brutality against black people and denounce systemic racism the afternoon of Sunday, May 31, at the Eugene Black Lives Matter rally.
 In contrast with Friday night’s unofficial protest, which was hijacked by looters, this rally was more peaceful and organized, although there were a few situations that nearly turned violent.

 An estimated 7,000 to 10,000 people attended, according to the Eugene Police Department.
-The rally started at 1 pm with speeches at the Wayne Morse Federal Courthouse by Eugene NAACP President Ibraham Coulibaly and Eugene attorney Jessica L. Brown.
-Madeliene Smith, who organized the event on Facebook with her brother, Spencer Smith introduced speakers.
+The rally started at 1 pm with speeches at the Wayne Morse Federal Courthouse by Eugene NAACP President Ibrahim Coulibaly and Eugene attorney Jessica L. Brown.
+Madeliene Smith, who organized the event on Facebook with her brother, Spencer Smith, introduced speakers.

 “We can’t be handcuffed and put in the police car unless we are dead.
 George Floyd,” Brown said.
 “We can’t go birdwatching in Central Park.
 Christian Cooper.
 We can’t go jogging.
 Ahmaud Arbery.”
-She continued to list off dozens of names of black people who police killed or who white people have been harassed for doing everyday things.
+She continued to list off dozens of names of black people who police killed or who white people have recently harassed for doing everyday things.

 The speeches at the federal courthouse ended around 2 pm.
 The crowd marched across the Ferry Street Bridge toward Alton Baker Park.
 People carried signs reading “Justice for George Floyd,” “Black Lives Matter” and “End White Silence,” as they walked over the Willamette river.
 Protester Clea Ibrahim led chants of “No justice, no peace.
 No racist police.”